Skip to main content

 Edit channel

-3. Click the Edit configuration button placed on the right side of the screen.
+3. Click the Edit configuration button placed on the right-hand side of the screen.

 Edit channel button

-4. Change the configuration parameters and hit Save changes.
+4. Change the configuration parameters and click Save changes.
 Edit channel view

 To learn more about channel configuration, go to the Configuration parameters section.